 This is where the 5 stages of construction planning come in.
-Set out by the Project Management Institute (PMI), these 5 stages form a PM’s roadmap to a successful construction project - from conception to final sign-off.
+Set out by the Project Management Institute (PMI), these 5 stages form a project manager’s roadmap to a successful construction project - from conception to final sign-off.
 Read on to learn what is included in the 5 stages of construction planning and the valuable framework they provide for projects.

 What is construction planning?